Harungana madagascariensis: Description

 Its leaves are opposite, simple and ovate. leaf blades 6-20 by 3–10 cm. leaves appear to be glossy.
 Leaf blade underside is covered with stellate hairs or scales.prominent veining. underside surface is covered with dense rusty hair. numerous lateral nerves.
 Young leaves are distinctive due to it brown lower surface.
 Apex tapering.
 Petiole 1.5–3 cm long.

 The flowers are small, approximately 5-6mm.
 Bisexual.
 White or cream colored.
 Almond scented.
 Sepals are marked by dark red-brownish dots.
 Stamens fused into five bundles, usually two or three stamens per bundle.
 But single stamen can also be found occasionally.
 Ovary is marked by dark glandular spots.
 Stalks and calyx are covered with short rusty hairs.
 In Southern Africa, flowering can be observed from January to April and fruiting season lasts until October.
 In Sierra Leone, the plant flowering begins in May and reaches its maximum in August and September, then tapers off around December.

 The fruits are small about 3mm in diameter, +/-globular.
 Berry-like (drupe).
 Fruit appear to be greenish-orange and it becomes red when mature.
 Calyx persistent.
 Fruits are marked by glandular dots and streaks.
 Endocarp surface is hard which makes it difficult to cut.
 The fruit is not edible and have no apparent use.

 Its cotyledons are broadly spathulate, margins marked with dark 'oil' glands, petioles relatively long and slender.
 At the tenth leaf stage: 'oil' glands appear to be very dark, visible in transmitted light and on the underside of the leaf blade.
 Seeds are susceptible to insect attack.

+Pharmacology

+This plant has been used as a treatment for several diseases such as jaundice typhoid fever, anemia, along with some skin and heart problems.
+They correlate with different pharmacological tests involved with different plant extracts and can be identified as antioxidants and antitrichomonal.